Dominique Davis: Atlanta Falcons

 Davis signed a deal with the Atlanta Falcons after going undrafted and reunited with his former teammate, Matt Ryan.
 Davis was named the third-string quarterback position, behind Ryan and Luke McCown.
+Davis played in one game after a blowout loss to the Tampa bay Buccaneers he was 5–7 for 34 yards.
 He was waived on June 19, 2014.

 Tennessee Titans

 Davis signed with the Tennessee Titans on August 26, 2014.
+Davis played in one preseason game vs the Minnesota Vikings.
+He played very poorly going 2–5 and throwing an interception.
 He was released three days later.

 Indianapolis Colts

 Davis signed with the Indianapolis Colts on September 9, 2014.
 He was released on October 21, 2014.

 Calgary Stampeders

 Davis signed a contract with the Calgary Stampeders (CFL) on February 24, 2015.
-On June 20, 2015 Davis was released during the 2015 Calgary Stampeders training camp.
+On June 20, Davis was released during the 2015 Calgary Stampeders training camp.

 Winnipeg Blue Bombers

 Davis signed a contract with the Winnipeg Blue Bombers on June 29, 2015.
 In his first two seasons in Winnipeg he played in only one game, completing 16 of 25 pass attempts for 169 yards.
 On January 4, 2017, Davis was signed to a contract extension by the Blue Bombers.
 Davis played in three games in 2017, completing 17 of 29 pass attempts for 208 yards.
 On February 1, 2018 the Bombers announced they had released Davis.